 where $\hat{\epsilon} = 3( \bar{\rho} + \widetilde{\rho} + 3)\epsilon$.
 Besides, as established in the proof of Lemma \ref{lemma atypical 1 exit before l star jumps}, we have

 for all sufficiently small $\delta$.
 In conclusion, we only need to choose

-To conclude the proof, just note that by combining the continuity of measure with the conditional probability argument leading to \eqref{proof overflow conditional prob argument}, we can show that $\lim_{\epsilon \downarrow 0}\Psi(\epsilon) = 0$. \end{proof} Lastly, we establish the lower bound for the probability of the \textit{most likely} way for SGD iterates to exit the current attraction field: making $l^*$ large jumps in a relatively short period of time.
-Recall that $\bar{\epsilon}$ is the fixed constant in \eqref{def distance attraction field}-\eqref{assumption multiple jump epsilon 0 constant 2}.
+To conclude the proof, just note that by combining the continuity of measure with the conditional probability argument leading to \cref{proof overflow conditional prob argument}, we can show that $\lim_{\epsilon \downarrow 0}\Psi(\epsilon) = 0$. \end{proof}

+Lastly, we establish the lower bound for the probability of the \textit{most likely} way for SGD iterates to exit the current attraction field: making $l^*$ large jumps in a relatively short period of time.
+Recall that $\bar{\epsilon}$ is the fixed constant in \cref{def distance attraction field}-\cref{assumption multiple jump epsilon 0 constant 2}.

 \begin{lemma} Given $\epsilon \in (0,\bar{\epsilon}/3)$, it holds for any sufficiently small $\delta > 0$ such that

 where the event is defined as

 and the constant